sjg20/paperman/README.md

 ## Command-line usage

+### -p <file>

+Convert a file to PDF, The new file has the same name but with a .pdf extension.

 ### -s <file>

 Does an MD5 checksum of every page in every .max file in a directory.
 The